vladislav-karamfilov/HrAspire/README.md

 - view all managed employees
 - access details of all managed employees
 - view and create/update/delete documents for managed employees
-- view and create/update/delete salary (increase) requests for managed employees
+- view and create/update/delete salary (change) requests for managed employees
 - view and approve/reject vacation requests for managed employees

 ### HR Manager functionalities